-If the Secretary terminates an EUA declaration, then any EUAs issued based on that declaration will cease to be in effect, and FDA may no longer issue EUAs for products covered by that declaration.
+If the HHS Secretary terminates an EUA declaration, then any EUAs issued based on that declaration will cease to be in effect, and FDA may no longer issue EUAs for products covered by that declaration.

 - Section 564(f)(2) of the FD&C Act notes certain instances where there can be continued use of the EUA product notwithstanding the termination of the EUA declaration or revocation of the EUA (see Transition period prior to termination and disposition of medical products in Question 2 below).

 If an EUA declaration is terminated, notice of termination will be published in the Federal Register.
-Before an EUA declaration is terminated, the Secretary will issue a Federal Register notice providing advanced notice to the public that the EUA declaration is being terminated.
+Before an EUA declaration is terminated, the HHS Secretary will issue a Federal Register notice providing advance notice to the public that the EUA declaration is being terminated.
 This starts the transition, which must be of a reasonable period to allow for proper dispositioning.